 Long passionate about helping address what he calls the “Unfinished business of the Civil Rights Movement,” he served on the Board of the Children’s Defense Fund, where he organized and funded the 1996 “Stand for Children” March in Washington.
-Subsequently, together with his wife Louise, he helped build the Freedom School at Haley Farm in Tennessee, whose mission is to cultivate young community leaders.
-Two buildings now stand as testimony to their generosity and vision: The Langston Hughes Library (Len’s favorite poet,) and The Riggio-Lynch Chapel, jointly named for Len and political activist Bill Lynch.
+Subsequently, together with his wife Louise, he has supported the Freedom School at Haley Farm in Tennessee, whose mission is to cultivate young community leaders.
+Two buildings now stand as testimony to their generosity and vision: The Langston Hughes Library (Mr. Riggio’s favorite poet) and The Riggio-Lynch Chapel, jointly named for Mr. Riggio and political activist Bill Lynch.
 Both were designed by Maya Lin.

 His commitment to promoting equality and diversity has earned him numerous awards, including the Ellis Island Medal of Honor and the Frederick Douglass Medallion.
 In 2002, he received the Americanism Award from the Anti-Defamation League, its highest honor.
 The award cited his work “to celebrate diversity and make the dream of freedom and equality a reality for so many Americans.”

 Mr. Riggio is married and has three children and four grandchildren.